 - The plastic panels on the outside are finicky at best.

 - Only two fans out of the box.

-The same is the case with the Phanteks Enthoo Pro as it delivers one of the best build qualities; the chassis is almost made out of all metal, meaning that you will not have to worry about plastic bits coming into your way, and ruining the overall cohesion element of the build.
+Phanteks Enthoo Pro delivers one of the best build qualities.
+The chassis is almost made out of all metal, meaning that you will not have to worry about plastic bits coming into your way, and ruining the overall cohesion element of the build.

 I love how Phanetks is so considerate and adds a small accessory box in which all the screws are neatly placed in their respective compartments.